 You’re a mompreneur!
 Please introduce your Estate Planning firm, Gifford Law, LLC.

-I started Gifford Law, LLC last year (2020) in the midst of the pandemic.
+I started Gifford Law, LLC in (2020) in the midst of the pandemic.
 Gifford Law is an estate planning firm that is driven by expertise, transparency, and human connection.
 We use plain English to explain complex estate planning concepts and guide our clients through the available options to achieve peace of mind for our clients and their loved ones.

 How it began….
 Covid brought a lot of estate planning issues into sharp focus for families.
 Issues such as what will happen to my children if I die?
 If I am incapacitated, what will happen to my finances?
 Who will decide if I go on a respirator if I can’t decide?
 All of the issues that are easy to ignore or put off when times are good, but during the pandemic, they became impossible to ignore.
 I wanted to help families find some sense of security and control during a time when nothing felt sure.
 I decided to take my knowledge of sophisticated estate planning techniques and apply them to families like my own, allowing families to secure their future, should the unthinkable happen.